Therapeutic Approaches

 3. Radical Hope: "Involves the steadfast belief that the collective capacity contained within communities of color to heal and transform oppressive forces into better futures, despite the overwhelming odds" (Neville, 2021).
 Remembering historic instances of resistance, healing, community action.

-COMPASSION-FOCUSED THERAPY (CFT) - Paul Gilbert
+COMPASSION-FOCUSED THERAPY (CFT) - Gilbert

 Did you know that your brain and body react to your own self-critical thoughts as strongly as someone else bullying you or being verbally abusive towards you?
 We end up housing so much stress and shame in our bodies, minds, and souls.
 Self-criticism makes us feel worse for having struggles and makes it even harder to find a healthy and helpful way forward.
 While self-compassion is often mistaken as self-indulgent or selfish, it is a highly effective approach to increasing resiliency, managing difficult emotions, and taking effective action.
 This work is not for the faint of heart - there is difficult courageous work involved in facing and work through immense feelings of shame and self-criticism.
 The rewards, however, can be even more immense, helping us reconnect with our own humanity and innate worth, and allowing us to feel more connected to the world and those around us.

-INTERNAL FAMILY SYSTEMS - Schwartz
+INTERNAL FAMILY SYSTEMS (IFS) - Schwartz

 Internal Family Systems identifies and explores the way that certain key parts of self often develop at an early age to protect the individual from harm, and works with how to understand and integrate these parts.
 Building safety and understanding is the key focus, which then allows more freedom of responses and decisions and feelings.